iter8-tools/docs/docs/roadmap.md

 # Roadmap

-1. Comparing multiple versions based on business rewards
+1. Open Data Hub integration
-2. DevSecOps experiments
+2. Diverse examples of `autoroute`` with CRDs and other types of k8s resources (like statefulsets)
-3. MLOps concept drift detection experiments
+3. Stabilizing Iter8 APIs for CNCF sandboxing
-4. Iter8 Tekton task
+4. Autoscaling the metrics serving
-5. Spike/ramp testing
+5. Data/concept drift detection for ML models